W. Ross Ashby: Variety

 In An Introduction to Cybernetics, Ashby used set cardinality, or variety, as a measure of information.
 With this he formulated his Law of Requisite Variety.
 Mathematically, the law is a statement about how "in a two-person game the variety possible is determined by the number of possible choices open to the two players".
 When regulation is seen as a game between a regulator $R$ and source of disturbances $D$, "only variety in $R$ can force down the variety due to $D$; only variety can destroy variety."

 In work with Ashby, Conant augmented this with the "Good Regulator theorem" stating that "every good regulator of a system must be a model of that system".
 Stafford Beer applied the law of variety to the practice of management, founding management cybernetics and developing the Viable System Model.

 A popular paraphrasing of the law is "only complexity absorbs complexity".
 However, while a web search reveals many attributions to Ashby, it appears such attribution is in error.
 The phrase is not listed by the Cybernetics Society.

 Legacy

 The Papers of William Ross Ashby are housed at the British Library.
 The papers can be accessed through the British Library catalogue.

-On 4–6 March 2004, a W. Ross Ashby centenary conference was held at the University of Illinois at Urbana–Champaign to mark the 100th anniversary of his birth.
+From 4 to 6 March 2004, a W. Ross Ashby centenary conference was held at the University of Illinois at Urbana–Champaign to mark the 100th anniversary of his birth.
 Presenters at the conference included Stuart Kauffman, Stephen Wolfram and George Klir.
 In February 2009, a special issue of the International Journal of General Systems was specifically devoted to Ashby and his work, containing papers from leading scholars such as Klaus Krippendorff, Stuart Umpleby and Kevin Warwick.

 Ashby's work on the law of requisite variety has influenced scholars within the field of management studies.